-Personal Hotspot (Internet tethering) can be a crucial feature for many people.
+Personal Hotspot (also known as internet tethering) can be a crucial feature for many people.
 Several users have reported that their Personal Hotspot has disappeared or not working properly.
-If you are having problems, try the following troubleshooting tips:

 - No Personal Hotspot Option?
 Hotspot Disappeared?
 How To Fix

-Several users have reported having issues when setting up a personal hotspot with iOS 13.1 and higher.
-A few of these users recently updated to the new iPhone 11 Pro and when setting up a personal hotspot, they found that the feature disables itself.
-Some users have seen interference from other local wi-fi networks making the hotspot feature unstable.
+In the past, users have reported issues when setting up a personal hotspot after updating their software or upgrading their iPhone.
+More specifically, they’ve found that when setting up a personal hotspot, the feature disables itself.
+Some users have also seen interference from other local Wi-Fi networks making the hotspot feature unstable.

 If you are having these issues with your setup, here are a couple of tips to fix this issue.

 Reset Networking Settings

 First and foremost, when faced with any type of connection issues, the best thing is to reset your Network settings on your iPhone or iPad.